Bill0412/bandwagonhost-tutorial/README.md

 # Step by Step Tutorial
+## Part A: Purchase a server for your VPN
   **1. Open the [official website of BandwagonHost](https://bandwagonhost.com/) in your web brouser**
   ![The official website](pictures/bwh-index.png)
   **2. Select your preferred VPS([Virtual Private Server](https://en.wikipedia.org/wiki/Virtual_private_server)) option.
 Here we choose the first option(10G VPS), which I highly recommend**